The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The almost computation of for

 \begin{proposition} Let $\charac k>2g$.
 If $3\leq n\leq 2g+2$, then

-\end{proposition} Moreover, the map induced by forgetting the $n$-th section, i.e. the last one, is an isomorphism for $4\leq n\leq2g+2$. \begin{proof} First, we know that the above relations hold; see Proposition~\ref{prop:W1square} for the relation in degree 2.
-On the other hand, in~\cite{EH22} it has been shown that, for $n\leq2g+2$, the Chow ring of the intersection of all $\mathcal{W}_{g,n}^i$ has Chow ring generated by the restriction of $\psi_1$, with ideal of relations generated by $2\psi_1$.
-Since for $3\leq n\leq2g+3$ the restrictions to $\mathcal{H}_{g,n}^{\text{far}}$ of the classes $\psi_1$ and $[\mathcal{W}_{g,n}^i]$ agree for every $i$, this concludes. \end{proof} \begin{remark} The case $n=2g+3$ is harder, and we do not compute $\mathrm{CH}^*(\mathcal{H}_{g,2g+3}^{\mathrm{far}})$.
-The difference with the case $n\leq2g+2$ is that $\mathcal{H}_{g,n}$ is now a scheme, hence the integral Chow ring has to be 0 in degrees above the dimension.
+Moreover, the pullback $\CH^*(\cH_{g,n-1}^{\far})\rightarrow\CH^*(\cH_{g,n}^{\far})$ along the map induced by forgetting the $n$-th section is an isomorphism for $4\leq n\leq2g+2$. \end{proposition} \begin{proof} First, we know that the above relations hold; see Lemma~\ref{lem:W1square} for the relation in degree 2.
+On the other hand, in~\cite{EH22} it has been shown that, for $n\leq2g+2$, the Chow ring of the intersection of all $\cW_{g,n}^i$ has Chow ring generated by the restriction of $\psi_1$, with ideal of relations generated by $2\psi_1$.
+Since for $3\leq n\leq2g+2$ the restrictions to $\cH_{g,n}^{\far}$ of the classes $\psi_1$ and $[\cW_{g,n}^1]$ agree, this concludes. \end{proof} \begin{remark} The case $n=2g+3$ is harder, and we do not compute $\mathrm{CH}^*(\cH_{g,2g+3}^{\far})$.
+The difference with the case $n\leq2g+2$ is that $\cH_{g,2g+3}$ is a scheme, hence the integral Chow ring has to be 0 in degrees above the dimension.
 However, some things follow easily from what we have done.
 Recall that